sethyuan/asyncflow/README.md

 # asyncflow

+## 1 Phrase Description

-An non-intrusive, capable and easy to use async flow library.
+asyncflow is an expressive, capable and easy to use async flow library based on [node-fibers](https://github.com/laverdet/node-fibers).

+## Features

+* Write asynchronous code in synchronous maner
+* Wrap existing async functions to call them in synchronous style
+* Exceptions are supported and thrown in typical JavaScript fashion
+* Concurrency limit is easily expressed
+* Parallel calls and parallel collection functions are also supported

 ## Installation